-Water first, religion later, Nargund farmers affected by Mahadayi row tell Siddaramaiah
+Fight for Mahadayi river crosses 1000 days of protest: “Water First, Religion Next',say farmers

 Two resolutions were passed on the 1000th day of the movement.
 1. One final appeal to President before the conclusion of Karnataka assembly elections, 2.
 To sack farmer leaders who want to contest elections.

 Professor Harish Ramaswamy says, "The Congress government is not effective in Mahadayi issue.
-For instance in Cauvery river dispute matter, despite the fear of contempt of court Siddaramaiah government decided not to release water to Tamil Nandu.
+For instance in Cauvery river dispute matter, despite the fear of contempt of court Siddaramaiah government decided not to release water to Tamil Nadu.
 He should have come back to people saying if they elect his government this the problem will be resolved.
 People would believe.
 Fortunately or unfortunately, even BJP is also not involved."

 |Karnataka Assembly Election dates